kimpink98/jp-zhong/_publications/2024-11-23-Heutagogy-based.md

 collection: publications
 category: conferences
 permalink: /publication/2024-02-17-paper-title-number-4
-excerpt: 'Recent research has begun to view AI as an independent collaborator and has explored the use of Human-AI Co-Creation (HACC) to foster creativity.
-However, it remains unclear how HACC practices can be designed to truly benefit undergraduate creativity.
-The solution to this issue lies in the creation of autonomous learners who can maintain agency in their interactions with AI, aligning with the core idea of Heutagogy.
-Therefore, this position paper proposes a conceptual framework of HACC for enhancing undergraduate creativity, and explores how the principles of heutagogy can be mapped onto the design of HACC practice.'
+excerpt: 'This study is about how to design human-AI co-creation practices that genuinely enhance undergraduate creativity.
+As AI becomes increasingly integrated into learning and work environments, students need to develop the ability to collaborate with AI while maintaining their creative agency.
+Drawing on heutagogy—a learner-centered approach that emphasizes autonomy and self-determined learning—this work proposes a conceptual framework for designing AI collaboration experiences that foster rather than diminish students' creative capabilities.'
 date: 2024-11-23
 venue: 'GitHub Journal of Bugs'
 paperurl: 'https://publications.ascilite.org/index.php/APUB/article/view/1083'